UmamiAppearance/rollup-plugin-import-manager/README.md

 This is in no way an efficient, but an example to show the complexity modifications are allowed to have.

 ### Array and Object shortening
-As a general rule all arrays can be unpacked if only one member is inside.
+As a general rule, all arrays can be unpacked if only one member is inside.
 Objects with meaningless values, can be passed as a string, if syntactically allowed.
-An example is shown [here](#shorthand-method)
+An example is shown [here](#shorthand-method).

 ## Debugging